Click on any thumbnail to view an enlarged

 Above book is entitled Doronron Saigo-no ninja (Doronron

-- The Last Ninja), by Fujita Seiko printing date
+- The Last Ninja), by Fujita Seiko the printing date

 Above book is entitled Hiden Ninja no Hon (Book of the